 Mortgage companies justify this action to a rise in fraud by way of justification for the pruning – criteria have been stiffened as a smaller panel is easier to keep an eye on.
 Banks tend not to disclose how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society claims that it is hearing daily from firms that have been removed from panels.
 Plenty of firms do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
 Your purchasers are unlikely to have any sway in the decision.

-Are you able to suggest a Skipton Building Society sanctioned Erdington conveyancing practice that can complete within under 3 weeks?
-Would it be better to use a local Erdington solicitor or a national firm?
+Please could you vouch for a Skipton Building Society allowed Erdington conveyancing conveyancer who can have us moved in within under 3 weeks?
+Would it be better to use a local Erdington practice or a national comparison site?

 We can recommend some very good Erdington conveyancing firms.
 Another option is to visit the main road in Erdington.
-Go in to a couple of law practices and ask to see a conveyancing solicitor for a costs illustration.
-Mention your requirements together with your reasons and get a commitment on speed.
+Go in to two or three firms and ask to see a conveyancing solicitor for a quote.
+Explain your time frames together with the reasons and ask for a commitment on your deadline.
 Select the one that appears most efficient.

 Are the BSA planning on creating a online directory to list law firms on the Melton Mowbray Building Society conveyancing panel for instance in Erdington?

 We are not aware of any plans on the part of the BSA to develop such a register.